GET READY! A new Adobe Exchange is coming!

 Q. Will I be able to update my CS6-only app listing to add CC compatibility?

 A. Yes.
-We will migrate all products created on the Adobe Exchange Producer Portal to the new Adobe Exchange Partner Portal on October 6, 2017.
+We will migrate all products created on the Adobe Exchange Producer Portal to the new Adobe Exchange Partner Portal.
 If you have a CC version of your CS6 product you can submit a patch and larger previews.
 Following review by the Adobe Exchange team, the updated product will be released on the new Exchange following testing and approval.

 Q. I have a product that is compatible with both Adobe Creative Suite and Creative Cloud versions.
 Can it be listed on the new Adobe Exchange?